AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicnlp-corpus.md

 #### Corpus Format

 The corpus is a single large text file containing one sentence per line.
-The [publicly released version](#downloads) is randomly shuffled and deduplicated.
-For other forms of this data, please [write to us](/aboutus#contactus).
+The [publicly released version](#downloads) is randomly shuffled, untokenized and deduplicated.
+To obtain other forms of the corpus, please [write to us](/aboutus#contactus).

 #### Downloads